Lumavate-Team/documentation/COMPONENTS.rst

 .. _Accepted File Types C:

-Accepted File Types
+File Requirements
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^

  Component-sets must be a **compressed zip file** in order to be uploaded to the Lumavate platform.

- The compressed file needs to contain a metadata file named, component.json, written in JSON that defines the component-set :ref:`properties <properties>` and code.
+ The compressed file needs to contain a metadata file named component.json in the root folder of the zip file that is uploaded to lumavate.
+The component.json file must be written in JSON and define the component-set :ref:`properties <properties>` and code.

  Optionally, the component-set code and resources can be split into multiple files.
 However, these files will need to be correctly referenced in the component.json's template and/or icon sections.

  For more information about uploading tools to the platform, consult :ref:`Uploading A Tool`.